Tongue in Cheek Theater Productions

 Off Broadway: Wearing Me Down (Prospect Theatre's Dark Nights), Sex and the Machine (Ma-Yi Theatre Lab reading).
 Off-Off Broadway (selected): The Inn at Lake Devine, Women Playing Hamlet, Buffalo Heights (Planet Connections 2017 Fest), How I Learned to Drive, Our Town, Books on Tape (FringeNYC).
 Film: The Clown, Endo, Solo, Gary from Accounting.
 MFA, Actors Studio Drama School; BA, Smith College. www.JakeLipman.com

-JAYA TRIPATHI (Waverly)
+JAYA TRIPATHI (Helen Thomas)

 Picture